jkibort928/spoober/README.md

 # spoober
 A text file parser, designed for keeping organized lists of packages for easy reinstall.

-Note: this readme is currrently for my own reference.
-This will probably be turned into a manpage if I figure out how to do that lol.
+Note: this readme sucks lol

 # INSTALLATION
 - Install ghc using ghcup if you haven't already